AgentMC/Sao19/Translate/En/Part6.md

 "It's about 10 kilolu remaining...
 All right, it's time to switch to incarnational flight and land."

-Surprised with the words of Kirito, Ronnie asked back.
+Surprised with the words of Kirito, Ronye asked back.

 "Why are we going to get off that far?"